-Archaeologists believe that there was a relationship between the people who built the mounds at Moundsville, Alabama, which was the largest population center in the southeast 800 years ago, and the people who built the Bessemer Mounds.
-The Bessemer Mounds are approximately 400 years older than the mounds at Moundsville, approximately 75 miles southeast.
+Archaeologists believe that there was a relationship between the people who built the mounds at Moundsville, Alabama, which was the largest population center in the Southeast eight hundred years ago, and the people who built the Bessemer Mounds.
+The Bessemer Mounds are approximately four hundred years older than the mounds at Moundsville, approximately seventy-five miles southeast, on the Warrior River.

 Bessemer Mound Site, with Proximity to Rock Mountain: http://goo.gl/maps/JWXF (Click on the Two Blue Balloons and then Click Back to Return to Site).